jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 pretty sure its unintended for units to no-clip to reach a target.
 - Go over TonyFTW's comments more closely: https://discord.com/channels/1032294536640200766/1166111911260205107/1173994432912171059
-- Matt_97 — Today at 4:14 AM
-In the newest version, most summons that cost more than 150 mana never return to their original mana cost.
-They permanently remain at the higher mana cost.
-- some levels start with no enemies
 - can I still do F12 on electron??
     - Still can't and it makes the esc key stop working
 - bug: if you save while a spell is casting it gives you your mana back
     - unreproduced
 - bug: menu-UI; I still get "unable to connect" doesn't clear even after you connect in multiplayer
-- Idea: monster that grows stronger over time
 - Bug: in multiplayer if you die and an ally npc kills enemies and you choose your class you get to choose your class again the next level

 - Bug: Stamina bar number moves while moving but the bar itself doesn't